jungsNN/covid19-forecast/README.md

 # covidPredictions
-statistical analysis on each upbringing throughout a timeline for US, and predictions based on data of China
+statistical analysis on each cases(new cases, new recoveries, etc.) throughout a timeline for US and other countries.
+Make predictions based on comparison between two sample groups